-While there is never a wrong time to visit this magical Ecuadorian archipelago, the Galapagos Islands are among the best places to travel to in September when the region boasts a cool and dry climate and feverish wildlife activity.
+While there is never a wrong time to visit this magical Ecuadorian archipelago, the Galapagos Islands are among the best places to travel to in September when the region boasts a cool and dry climate and plenty of wildlife activity.

 Lying roughly 620 miles off South America in the Pacific Ocean, some of the main islands (there are 127 in total) include Baltra, Santa Cruz, Rabida, Santiago, Isabela, Bartolome, Genovesa, and Fernandina.

-In Black Turtle Cove, Santa Cruz, look out for crab-covered volcanic rocks, sharks, and sea turtles.
+In Black Turtle Cove, Santa Cruz, look out for crab-covered volcanic rocks, black-tipped reef sharks, and sea turtles.
 Visit Las Bachas, the island’s pristine chalk-white sandy beach that’s a nesting ground for Pacific green sea turtles.
-Kick back on the soft sand and swim in the delicious turquoise water.
+Relax on the soft sand, avoiding any basking sea lions, and swim in the delicious turquoise water.

 Spot sea lions and a nesting colony of pelicans on the red-hued shore of Rabida Island.
-Pack your snorkel gear for Santiago Island and swim down to witness schools of tropical fish and sea turtles.
-Soak up Santiago’s awe-inspiring wildlife on land and in the air, too, including marine iguanas, Galapagos hawks, and the show-stopping Galapagos fur seals.
+Pack your snorkel gear for Santiago Island and swim down to see schools of tropical fish and sea turtles.
+See the awe-inspiring animals of the Galapgos on land and in the air, too, including marine iguanas, Galapagos hawks, and the show-stopping Galapagos fur seals.

 In Tagus Cove, soak up the spectacular scenery of Isabela—the largest island in the Galapagos—including the shimmering turquoise-tinged Darwin Lake.
 Isabela is not without its share of magnificent wildlife, too.
-There, you’ll encounter penguins, sea lions, sea turtles, and nesting native flightless cormorants.
+You could encounter Galapagos penguins, sea lions, sea turtles, and nesting native flightless cormorants.

 Fernandina is home to an abundance of dramatic black lava rocks and the Galapagos’ largest colony of marine iguanas.
-Have your camera ready for your arrival on Bartolome Island, where there’s an arresting luna-esque landscape, spectacular sea arches, and golden stretches of shoreline filled with grazing Galapagos penguins.
+Have your camera ready for your arrival on Bartolome Island, where there’s an arresting lunar landscape, spectacular sea arches, and golden stretches of shoreline.

 The Galapagos is one of the best places to travel in September for its unrivaled wildlife.
 Look out for the yellow-beaked waved albatross, which can be spotted on Espanola and Genovesa islands during this period.

-If you’re considering a post-Labor Day vacation, draw from our list of the seven best places to visit in September and check out Celebrity Cruises’ itineraries, which sail to these coveted destinations all over the world.
+If you’re considering a post-Labor Day vacation, draw from our list of the seven best places to visit in September and explore Celebrity Cruises’ itineraries, which visit these coveted destinations all over the world.

 Browse our September cruise itineraries and book your next vacation today.